peterbrittain/asciimatics/doc/source/widgets.rst

    the function that called into the Screen.
 2. :py:obj:`.NextScene` - This exception tells the animation engine to move to a new Scene.
 The precise Scene is determined by the name passed into the exception.
-If none is specified, the engine will simply roundi robin to the next available Scene.
+If none is specified, the engine will simply round robin to the next available Scene.

 Note that the above logic requires each Scene to be given a unique name on construction.
 For
 example: